 iQiyi gives investors the opportunity to generate substantial gains -- with a much lower risk profile than bitcoin.

 10 stocks we like better than AmazonWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Amazon wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
+Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
 Chris Neiger has no position in any of the stocks mentioned.
-Jeremy Bowman owns shares of Netflix.
-Todd Campbell owns shares of Amazon.
-The Motley Fool owns shares of and recommends Amazon and Netflix.
+Danny Vena owns shares of Alphabet (A shares), Amazon, Baidu, JD.com, and Netflix.
+Jeremy Bowman owns shares of JD.com and Netflix.
+The Motley Fool owns shares of and recommends Alphabet (A shares), Alphabet (C shares), Amazon, Baidu, JD.com, and Netflix.
+The Motley Fool recommends iQiyi.
 The Motley Fool has a disclosure policy.